odtp-org/odtp-manuals/docs/installation/docker-compose.md

 For production environment running digital twins we recommend to install the tool and dependencies locally following [this guide](odtp-local-installation.md)
 .

+The deployment in docker is done in three parts:
+1. The crendentials are added in the `docker-compose.yml` file.
+2. The containers are build with `docker compose up`.
+3. The dependencies between containers and settings in containers are set.

+!!! note

+    - The third part is referenced by the first part and therefore it is important to follow this manual exactly, otherwise you will run into errors caused by the wrong execution order.

 ## 1. External dependencies

 In order to install ODTP you will need to download and install [Docker](https://www.docker.com/) in your machine, and git.

 ## 2. Folder configuration
-Create a folder (we recommend `odtp`) where ODTP will locate all services, and files needed.
+Create a folder (we recommend you name it `odtp`) where ODTP will locate all services, and files needed.
 Create the following sub-folders: `mongodb`, `minion`, and `digital-twins`.
 The file system structure should be like this: